Nu-Clear Sounds: Music and lyrics

 Musically, the sound of Nu-Clear Sounds has been described as garage rock.
 Drummer Rick McMurray said the New York Dolls, the Velvet Underground and the Rolling Stones circa Sticky Fingers (1971) inspired the album.
 Wheeler wrote the lyrics for all the tracks, except for "Wildsurf", which he co-wrote with Hatherley.
 He wrote the music for most of the tracks, with the exception of "Projects" (co-written by bassist Mark Hamilton and Hatherley), "Jesus Says" (written solely by Hamilton), "Death Trip 21" (co-written by Wheeler and Hamilton), "Numbskull" (written solely by Hamilton) and "I'm Gonna Fall" (co-written by Wheeler and Hamilton).
 Discussing her vocals throughout the album, Hatherley said she was "drinking a lot and wasn’t focused on singing at all.
 I was just singing backing vocals and trying my best to get away with it".
 Consumable Online writer Robin Lapid felt that Hatherley brought "plenty of glam-punk, heavy-artillery riffage" into the band's sound.

 Nu-Clear Sounds is dominated by either harder-sounding songs—namely "Projects", "Jesus Says", "Numberskull" and "Fortune Teller"—or ballads, such as "Low Ebb", "Folk Song", "Burn Out", "Aphrodite" and "I'm Gonna Fall".
 Nearly every song on the album has what Hamilton referred to as "searing atmospherics", which he said reflected their state of mind.
 The ballads marked a shift from the punk rock-like tracks Ash were known for, showcasing the burn out they were going through, while the harder tracks were "a mixture of frustration".
-In a 2004 interview, Wheeler remaked, "That was a hazy time when we didn't really know what we were doing.
+In a 2004 interview, Wheeler remarked, "That was a hazy time when we didn't really know what we were doing.
 Nu-Clear Sounds captures that well: one half consists of schizophrenic, crazy noise rock and the other half with only gloomy ballads".
 Hossam Ramzy and Dave Larkin contributed percussion; Wil Malone arranged the strings.